Ender13120/ethereats_backend/README.md

 ### Additional Features:

 - **Decryption Utility**: The service has a built-in utility to decrypt encrypted order data using AES encryption from the `crypto-js` library.

-- **Ethereum Smart Contract Interaction**: The service interacts with an Ethereum smart contract to fetch the reputation of an address.
-It uses the Ethers.js library for all Ethereum-related operations.

----

-You can further expand upon this, add installation steps, usage examples, or any other details you think might be relevant for users or contributors to your repository.